Skip to main content

 I am interested in industrial and biotechnological uses of the yeast Saccharomyces cerevisiae.
 Our lab has engineered a strain that produces the UV-absorbent compound gadusol.
 Gadusol is found in many marine organisms and has potential to serve as a sunscreen which could reduce the risk for skin cancer.
 While gadusol is not a normal yeast metabolite, it is made from a central yeast metabolic intermediate.
 My research focuses on altering yeast's metabolic pathways to increase production of gadusol, and possibly valuable gadusol derivatives as well.

-Worked with Dr. Bakalinsky.
+Worked with Dr. Alan Bakalinsky (Food Science).

 Claire Howell